Nishal3/airbnb-warehousing/README.md

 **Make sure you don't delete the downloaded key pair.
 We might need it later to get into the EC2 instance**

 Now preconfiguration for RDS is complete!
+The details should look something like this:
+![ RDS_config ]

 ## 2 Loading Our Data Into RDS